pyeventsourcing/eventsourcing/docs/topics/process.rst

 A system of process applications can be defined independently of infrastructure so that the same system can be run with different infrastructure at different times.
-For example, a system of process applications could be developed with SQLAlchemy, and later deployed in a Django project.
+For example, a system of process applications could be developed for use with SQLAlchemy, and later reused in a Django project.

 System runners